wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-account-executive-san-carlos-tustsrsflz.md

   of San Carlos, CA. Imagine working just a stone's throw away from beautiful neighboring cities like Redwood City, Belmont, and Foster City.
-This role is all about selling transportation, warehousing, and supply chain solutions to mid-market and enterprise companies.
+This role is all about selling transportation, warehousing, and supply chain solutions to midmarket and enterprise companies.
 You'll need to know your stuff when it comes to freight modes (FTL, LTL, int...
 location: 'San Carlos, CA'
 team: Logistics